miminame-daisuki/nhentai-scraper/README.md

 group/
 ```
 2. Open your browser, find the cookies and headers (for bypassing CloudFlare), and put those in the `cookies.json` and `headers.json` files inside `inputs/`
-3. Double click the `double_click_run.command` file in the `src/` folder
+3. Double click the `no_sleep.command` file in the `src/` folder

 ## Tips
-- To search by title, don't include the parts in the paranthesis `[]`.
+- To search for downloaded galleries by title, don't include the parts in the paranthesis `[]`.
 Ex: To search for `[artist] title`, simply type `title`.

 ## To-do list
 - use Path for paths
-- Download by author (download all galleries?, even the ones the same title by using title-1, title-2 for example?) to automatically update downloaded galleries
+- Download by author (download all galleries?, even the ones with the same title by using title-1, title-2 for example?) to automatically update downloaded galleries
 - Automatically detect input file contains artist name or gallery id?
 - Combine download_author.py and download_galleries.py into one file containing main() and put function definitions in new file
 - Fix logger name
 - Overwrite same gallery with newer one (determined from id or upload date)?
 - Add tqdm in outer loops?
+- Create new log file every time program is started
 - Don't use TimeRotatingFileHandler (Implement automatic deletetion of old logs manually)

 - Add diagnosis? (total slept time, failed url percentage, ...)